Andrew-2609/go-sse-sample/README.md

 These endpoints demonstrate how domain actions trigger SSE events:
 - `POST /metrics` - Create a metric (triggers `metric_created` event)
+- `GET /metrics` - Get all metrics (with optional `?with_readings=true` parameter)
 - `GET /metrics/:id` - Get metric by ID
 - `POST /metrics/readings` - Create a reading (triggers `metric_reading_created` event)

-A Node.js SSE client example is available in `cmd/client/client.mjs`.
+A React dashboard is available in `cmd/client/` to visually demonstrate SSE in action.

 ## SSE Implementation